rbowsley/lamplighthelp/source/20-0-0_The_Charge_Module-_Introduction.markdown

 ### Policies are made up of a series of Rules

-You set up mutiple rules to create a policy, and determine the order in which they apply.
+You set up multiple rules to create a policy, and determine the order in which they apply.
 This is important, as rules will be applied to attendees in the order in which they are listed.
 For example, if the first rule in a policy charges a {{volunteer}} £10 based on their attendance, no further rules will be processed for that {{volunteer}}.
 This is very important to bear in mind as you read through the rest of this help section.

 ###### charge module